gemini64/a1-llm/analysis_tasks/italian_analysis_tasks.md

 ```
 {input}
 ```
-Extract and analyze the contained pronouns.
+Extract and analyze the pronouns it contains.

-These have been tagged with the pos "PRON".
-Include every item that corresponds to this specification, even multiple occurrences.
+Look for words tagged as "PRON" in the given input.
+List all pronoun instances, including repeated occurrences.

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json